Innovation

 The vaccine pioneers

 MSD’s Dr. Maurice Hilleman belongs to a distinguished group of vaccine pioneers — including Edward Jenner, Louis Pasteur, Jonas Salk and Albert Sabin.
-Dr. Hilleman is credited with helping to develop more than forty vaccines and his impact on public health is undeniable.
+Hilleman is credited with helping to develop more than 40 vaccines and his impact on public health is undeniable.